How To Sort Through An Abundance Of Tile Options

 The following is a sponsored post and contains affiliate links.
 This means that I may receive a small percentage of sales that result from this post.
 Thank you for reading!

-When you walk into a tile store, I have found that the selection can at times be overwhelming.
-Even after months of pinning images of bathroom tile, laundry room tile, and mudroom tile, turns out I still didn't know what I wanted.
+Every time I walk into a tile store, I have found that the selection can be overwhelming.
+Even after months of pinning images of bathroom and laundry room tile, it turned out I still did not know what I wanted for our space.

 Tile can be made from a variety of materials, including Ceramic, Porcelain, Marble, Travertine, Granite, Onyx, Quartzite, Slate, and Glass, to name a few.
 Often times, the various tile stores will have several showroom examples of how their tile is used.
 These displays are SO helpful!
 Even having the tile grouted and displayed onto a drywall slab is more helpful than trying to envision what the tile would look like when seeing it in pieces.